Selling A House With Sitting Tenants

 - Avoid estate agents: If a landlord purchases a property with the tenants in situ, there’s no need to enlist an estate agent to advertise it on the rental market.
 This saves on estate agent fees, the cost of drafting up new paperwork and time spent having to find a deposit protection scheme.

 - Reduce financial loss: Rental properties in some areas can take several months to sell, which could result in a loss of income if the property is empty for this time.
-By selling with sitting tenants, the current landlord is guaranteed equity until the sale completes.
+By selling a property with sitting tenants, the current landlord is guaranteed equity until the sale completes.

-Sitting tenant rights
+Sitting tenants’ rights

-Your landlord can only conduct viewings if it’s authorised in your tenancy agreement and if he’s given you notice in writing no less than 24 hours before.
+Your landlord can only conduct viewings if it’s authorised in your tenancy agreement and if they have given you notice in writing no less than 24 hours before.
 Even if your tenancy agreement does allow for viewings, you can refuse to show a prospective buyer around the property if it’s at an inconvenient time.

 Once the property is sold, the purchaser will become the new landlord.
-Just as your original landlord was not entitled to evict you without cause, the new landlord has no right to do so.
+Just as your original landlord was not entitled to evict you without cause, the new landlord has no right to do so either.
 Your existing tenancy agreement will still be valid, even though the landlord has changed.
 If you paid a deposit to the former landlord, arrangements will be made for those funds to be transferred to the new landlord.